On Separate Normalization in Self-supervised Transformers: Approach

-We present SepNorm, a normalization scheme that incorporates two types of normalization layers, with one for the \CLS symbol and one for the other tokens.
-SepNorm allows different normalization layers for different token types.
-In this work, we focus on exploring combinations of BN and LN.
+We present SepNorm, a normalization scheme that separately normalizes embeddings of the \CLS symbol and embeddings of other tokens.
+In this work, we focus on the exploration of combinations of BN and LN for the two separate normalization channels.